FHO+ Revenue Capture — Full-Service FHO+ Billing for Ontario Family Physicians

 1 hour captured · $80End of day

 Dr. Patel heads home.
-If she reviews charts later that evening, AutoBill picks that up too through EMR activity timestamps.
+If she reviews charts later that evening, Our platform picks that up too through EMR activity timestamps.
 If she doesn’t — nothing changes.
 There’s no penalty for leaving on time.

 Optional — captured automatically if it happensThis is on top of her capitation, shadow billing, premiums, and bonuses — all unchanged.
 The hourly rate is purely additive.
 Based on published CMA data, a conservative estimate of 3 hours/day of previously uncaptured indirect care alone generates $42,220 per physician per year in new documented FHO+ time value.

-We’re onboarding three Ontario FHO practices for our April launch cohort — with hands-on deployment support and preferred pricing that locks in permanently.
+We’re recruiting founding practices for our pilot — with hands-on deployment support from Marc and Jason personally.
+Every sensor, every integration, every configuration: handled by us.
+Preferred pricing locks in permanently.

 What the pilot includes

-- Complete AutoBill FHO+ system deployed in your clinic
+- Complete FHO+ billing service deployed in your clinic

-- Wireless room sensors (provided by OpsMed, ~$480 total hardware)
+- Wireless room sensors (provided by OpsMed for the pilot)

 - EMR integration, VoIP integration, calendar integration — all included